flier268/POE-Stash-Sorter-v2/README.en.md

 # Path of Exile Stash Sorter v2 #

+*Please report any bugs you find via the issue tracker above*

 ### Features:
 1. Automatic stash sorting of 1x1 items (currency, gems, jewels, amulets, rings, etc)
 2. Sorting can be done horizontally or vertically